admturner/empty-style-guide/_usage/components/grid-lists.md

 title: "Grid Lists"
 ---

-TODO: Check to make sure these class and style definitions are generic enough to apply to any content collection (something like: `.gallery, .grid-list`); or create a `grid-list` mixin.

 A repeated set of tiles arrayed in a grid of cells with one or more columns.

 Use to display identical or very similar content types (such as a collection of images or magazine covers and titles).